-Stage One: Mild to strong shivering occurs, while blood vessels in the outer extremeties constrict to lessen heat loss.
-Breathing becomes quick and shallow, dexterity and control over extremeties becomes hindered.
+Stage One: Mild to strong shivering occurs, while blood vessels in the outer extremities constrict to lessen heat loss.
+Breathing becomes quick and shallow, dexterity and control over extremities become hindered.
 A warming feeling may occur as Stage Two approaches.

 Stage Two: Shivering becomes violent.
 Muscle motions become uncoordinated, and movement is slow and labored accompanied by mental confusion.
-Surface blood vessels continue to contract to try and protect the vital orgrans.
-Extremeties and exposed skin (such as paws, tails and lips) may turn blue from lack of circulation.
+Surface blood vessels continue to contract to try and protect the vital organs.
+Extremities and exposed skin (such as paws, tails, and lips) may turn blue from lack of circulation.